 All in all, the truce has shown that soldiers were capable of kindness, hospitality and generosity on Christmas day, even during the terrible World War I.

-Question for students: Should Christians avoid fighting each other Christmas?
+Question for students (and subscribers): Should Christians avoid fighting each other Christmas?
 Please let us know in the comments section below this article.

 Your readership is much appreciated!

 Crocker, Terri Blom and Peter Grant.
 The Christmas Truce: Myth, Memory, and the First World War.
 University Press of Kentucky, 2017.